savwiley/idle-rpg/README.md

 So far, just an idea.
 This is a place to gather notes, information, and sources.

-# Notice
+# License

-For the license:
+Notice on the GPL-3.0 license:

 `The Free Software Foundation recommends taking the additional step of adding a boilerplate notice to the top of each file.
 The boilerplate can be found at the end of the license.`